omer7642/ManagementOperationsFinalProject/README.md

   Please note that we used various AI models to achieve the best result in writing code, standardizing variables and evaluating results, and based on university code we hereby put a disclaimer. <br>
   However, most of the work is authentic and we bring what we learned in class to practice in this final project.

+## Notes
+  We did not see much of a reason to use pdf in most analysis, evaluations and future work. <br>
+  The main reason was, since we have too many pictures and text - we cannot compress these to a 6-page pdf.<br>
+  Another reason might be, looking at the code and the pictures is more prolific in our opinion than writing it down in pdf.